Page last updated:

 Under the Import a Product button, click + next to Pivotal Container Service.
 This adds the tile to your staging area.

 Optional: To upgrade all PKS-deployed Kubernetes clusters when you upgrade the PKS tile, follow the next steps:

 - Click Errands.

 - Under Post-Deploy Errands, set the Upgrade all clusters errand to Default (On).
+The errand upgrades a single Kubernetes cluster at a time.
 Upgrading PKS Kubernetes clusters can temporarily interrupt the service, as described below.

 - Click Save.